ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 --------

 Thanks the llvm open source project.
-To write a linker and ELF to Hex tools for the new CPU architecture is easy and reliable.
+To write a linker and ELF to Hex tools for a new CPU architecture is easy and reliable.
-Combine with the llvm compiler backend of support new architecture Cpu0 and Verilog language program in the previouse Chapters, we design a software toolchain to compile C/C++ code, link and run it on Verilog Cpu0 simulated machine of PC without any real hardware to investment.
+Combined with the llvm Cpu0 backend code and Verilog language code we program in previouse Chapters, we design a software toolchain to compile C/C++ code, link and run it on Verilog Cpu0 simulated machine of PC without any real hardware to investment.
-If you like to pay money to buy the FPGA development hardware, we believe the code can run on FPGA CPU without problem even though we didn't do it.
+If you like to pay money to buy the FPGA development hardware, we believe these
+code can run on FPGA CPU even though we didn't do it.
-System program toolchain can be designed just like we show you at this point.
+Extend system program toolchain to support a new CPU instructions can be designed just like we show you at this point.
-School knowledge of system program, compiler, linker, loader, computer architecture and CPU design can be translated into a real work and see how it is run.
+School knowledges of system program, compiler, linker, loader, computer architecture and CPU design has been translated into a real work and see how it is run.
 Now, these school books knowledge is not limited on paper.
-We program it, design it and run it on real world.
+We design it, program it and run it on real world.

-The code size of we design an llvm Cpu0 backend compiler, lld linker, llvm-objdump and Verilog language is under 10 thousands lines of source code include comments.
+The total code size of llvm Cpu0 backend compiler, Cpu0 lld linker, llvm-objdump with elf2hex Cpu0 support and Cpu0 Verilog Language is under 10 thousands lines of source code include comments.
 The clang, llvm and lld has 1000 thousands lines exclude the test and documents parts.
 It is only 1 % of the llvm size.
 Based on this truth, we believe llvm is a well defined structure in compiler architecture.

-Finally, 10 thousands of source code in Cpu0 backend is very small size in UI program.
+Finally, 10 thousands lines of source code in Cpu0 backend is very small in UI program.
 But it's quite complex in system program which based on llvm.
 We spent 500 pages of pdf to explain these code.
-Open source code give the programmer best opportunity to understand the code and enhance/extend the code function.
-But not enough, we believe the book documents are the next most important thing to improve the open source code development.
+Open source code give programmers best opportunity to understand the code and enhance/extend the code function.
+But not enough, we believe the documentation is the next most important thing to improve the open source code development.
+The Open Source Fundation recognized this point before us and set Open Source Document Project years ago.
+We all learned the knowledge through books during school and after school.
+So, if you cannot find a good way to produce documents, you can consider to write the document like this book.
+This book document use sphinx tool just like the llvm development team.
+Appendix A tell you how to install sphinx tool.
-Writing document will help yourself to examine your software and make the program better in structure and reliability.
+Writing document will help yourself to re-examine your software and make the program better in structure and reliability.